vamsichintha/exoplanet-lightcurve-analysis/README.md

 # exoplanet-lightcurve-analysis

-A reproducible Python pipeline that analyzes stellar light curve data and detect possible exoplanet candidates.
+With this project, I aim to create a Python pipeline using tools like NumPy, Pandas, Matplotlib, Astropy.
+This pipeline can anlyze stellar light curves from their respective FITS files and detect possible exoplanet candidates, to make reproducible research.